replicatedhq/replicated-docs/docs/reference/custom-resource-helmchart.md

   favorite_drink_hot: {{ .Values.favorite.drink.hot }}
 ```

-When `recursiveMerge` is set to `false` in the HelmChart custom resource manifest file, the ConfigMap includes the following key value pairs:
+When `recursiveMerge` is set to `false` in the HelmChart custom resource manifest file, the ConfigMap for the deployed application includes the following key value pairs:

 ```yaml
 favorite_day: null